sphinx-doc/sphinx/doc/rest.rst

 For instance, if the file name ``gnu.*`` was given and two files :file:`gnu.pdf` and :file:`gnu.png` existed in the source tree, the LaTeX builder would choose the former, while the HTML builder would prefer the latter.
+Supported image types and choosing priority are defined at :ref:`builders`.

 Note that image file names should not contain spaces.